Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/X11/README.md

   * Regular packages taken from 2023b

+      * Had to fall back to xkbcommon 1.5 as somehow (could be due to an old meson) 1.6 tried to install some files in system directories.

   * Updated the own additions

       * DBUS was still at 1.15.8 so didn't try again.